mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 queries, no connection to the primary is made.
 If only write queries are made, only the primary connection is used.

+In MaxScale 23.08.2, if a [session command](#routing-to-every-session-backend) is received as the first command, the default behavior is to execute it on a replica.
+If [master_accept_reads](#master_accept_reads) is enabled, the query is executed on the primary server, if one is available.
+In practice this means that workloads which are mostly reads with infrequent writes should disable `master_accept_reads` if they also use `lazy_connect`.

+Older versions of MaxScale always tried to execute all session commands on the primary node if one was available.

 ### `reuse_prepared_statements`

 - **Type**: [boolean](../Getting-Started/Configuration-Guide.md#booleans)